Dr. Dan Monroe

 Critical Writing, Reading and Research Coordinator

 The Critical Writing, Reading, and Research program (IN 150/151) emphasizes critical reading, writing, research, reflective, and thinking skills in its two-semester sequence.
-The program, abbreviated as CWRR and endeared as Critter, is committed to making these goals attainable to diverse student body across disciplines by hiring full-time faculty to teach these courses, developing cohort relationships with University Seminar, and collaborating with the librarians.
-Meanwhile, individual classes engage these goas with different textbooks and themes and a wide variety of writing assignments.
+The program is committed to making these goals attainable to diverse student body across disciplines.
+Meanwhile, individual classes engage these goals with different textbooks and themes and a wide variety of writing assignments.
 As students make the transitions to university studies, these skills lay the foundations for their college education and future professional success and prepare them for a meaningful life as a democratic citizen in a global environment.

 Global Issues Coordinator